scottcgi/MojoTween/Documentation/Documentation-en.md

     <code>static Tween Create(bool isRecyclable = true)</code>
   </summary>

   >Creates a Tween.
+  >
-  >If [isRecyclable] is [true] then the Tween will be auto recycled when it is completed — so don't hold a Tween and always create a new one.
+  >If [isRecyclable] is true then the Tween will be auto recycled when it is completed — so don't hold a Tween and always create a new one.
-  >If [isRecyclable] is [false] then the Tween needs to be recycled manually by [SetRecyclable] — so the Tween can be [Restart] or [Rewind].
+  >If [isRecyclable] is false then the Tween needs to be recycled manually by SetRecyclable — so the Tween can be Restart or Rewind.

   ```C#
   // auto recycle